Registration Information for Restricted Undergraduate Classes

 GU4995 and GU4996 Research Credit

-- During the first two weeks of the semester, the department will send out on the major listserv and post on the department’s posts page (Econ Info For Students) the names of faculty members who are looking for undergraduate research assistants.
+- During the first two weeks of the semester, the department will send out on the major listserv and post on the department’s posts page (Econ Info For Students) the names of faculty members and PhD students who are looking for undergraduate research assistants.
 To get a research position, you will need to apply for one of these positions.
-If selected, you will 1) need to notify the Director of Undergraduate Studies, Susan Elmes, at firstname.lastname@example.org, 2) be registered by the department for 2 credits of research.
+If selected, you will 1) need to notify Cathy Scarillo at firstname.lastname@example.org and cc the Researcher and Prof. Susan Elmes (Director of Undergraduate Studies) at email@example.com, 2) be registered by the department for 1 or 2 credits of research.

 - Alternatively, you may have already agreed to work for a faculty member on his or her project.
 In general, students find these positions by referral of a friend or faculty member (for example, your roommate works as an RA and has referred you to a faculty member).
 Occasionally students also do research for professors with whom they have taken a class.
-If you have agreed to work with a faculty member, then you mustnotify the Director of Undergraduate Studies, Susan Elmes, at email@example.com, and you will be registered by the department for 2 credits of research.
+If you have agreed to work with a faculty member, then you must notify Cathy Scarillo at firstname.lastname@example.org and cc the Researcher and Prof. Susan Elmes (Director of Undergraduate Studies) at email@example.com, and you will be registered by the department for 1 or 2 credits of research.

 - Sending out emails to faculty that you do not know in search of a research position is an ineffective way of finding a research position.
 If you are looking for a research position, then you should consult the department’s Wiki page to find an open position.